Why Do One-Page Websites Suck?

 Easier to keep content up-to-date:

-Having substantially less content to maintain and all of it on a single page significantly reduces the resources required to maintain a website.
+Having substantially less content to maintain and all of it on a one-page significantly reduces the resources required to maintain a website.
 This should make the site less costly to run and allow what content is shown to be kept more up-to-date.

 Focus on key content and messages:

-The limitation of only having a single page to communicate your proposition and get a user to take action means that you have to keep to only essential messages and content.
-This may be a good discipline and is why single page sites are often used for landing pages to improve conversion rates.
+The limitation of only having a single page to communicate your value proposition and get a user to take action means that you only need essential messages and content.
+This may be a good discipline and is why single page websites are often used for landing pages to improve conversion rates.
 The risk for a multi-product website though is that some visitors require more detailed information about a product or service before they are willing to make a decision.
-For these types of visitors they are likely to become frustrated as they won’t be able to find the content they are looking for.
+For these types of visitors they are likely to become frustrated with a one-page website as they won’t be able to find the content they are looking for.

 Take visitors on a journey: